planetruby/quiz/015/README.md

-Step 0 - Having a private Elliptic Curve Digital Signature Algorith (ECDSA) key
+Step 0 - Having a private Elliptic Curve Digital Signature Algorithm (ECDSA) key

     18e14a7b6a307f426a94f8114701e7c8e774e7f9a47e2c2035db29a206321725